Actual-Chat/actual-chat/docs/Search.md

     https://www.elastic.co/guide/en/elasticsearch/reference/current/document-level-security.html
     Check limitations:
     [ ] What is the limit on number of different permissions in the system?
+        Notes: Wasn't able to find up-to-date information.
+It had limitation (2017) like "no more than 64k documents per role" yet it needs to be tested on the latest version.
+        Test: Create a dataset with 66k+ documents with unique permission each.
     [ ] How number of different permissions affect preformance?
+        Test: perf test.
 If all good:
   [ ] Setup Elastic Search backend with any ML model directly from an example.
     https://www.elastic.co/search-labs/blog/articles/how-to-deploy-nlp-text-embeddings-and-vector-search